Yord/shargs/CONTRIBUTING.md

 ### Bugs and Improvements

-We use the issue tracker to keep track of bugs and improvements to pixie itself, its examples, and the documentation.
+We use the issue tracker to keep track of bugs and improvements to shargs itself, its examples, and the documentation.
 We encourage you to open issues to discuss improvements, architecture, theory, internal implementation, etc. If a topic has been discussed before, we will ask you to join the previous discussion.

-As pixie is stable software, changes to its behavior are very carefully considered.
+As shargs is stable software, changes to its behavior are very carefully considered.

 ### Getting Help

-**For support or usage questions like “how do I do X with pixie and “my code doesn't work”, please search and ask on [StackOverflow with a `shargs` tag][so-shargs] first.**
+**For support or usage questions like “how do I do X with shargs and “my code doesn't work”, please search and ask on [StackOverflow with a `shargs` tag][so-shargs] first.**

 We ask you to do this because StackOverflow does a much better job at keeping popular questions visible.
 Unfortunately good answers get lost and outdated on GitHub.